- February 27, 2023

 Best for: employee shift scheduling with time blocking

 Sling is an employee scheduling app that allows you for blocking time for employees’ shifts with colors.
-As simple as that.

-But except for time blocking, the tool offers additional features, so if you’re looking for a team management tool to plan every day, it’s the right choice.
+But except for blocking, the tool offers additional features, so if you’re looking for a team management tool to plan every day, it’s the right choice.

 Sling features include:

-- Attendance management with time clock
+- Attendance management with a clock,

-- Labor costs management
+- Labor costs management,

-- Messaging and newsfeed
+- Messaging and newsfeed.